Semisimple random walks on the torus: From Fourier decay to granular structure

 \subsection{Proof of Proposition~\ref{pr:RWwiener}}

 To prove Proposition~\ref{pr:RWwiener}, we follow the same pattern as in \cite{HS2019}.
 The only difference here is that we need to find the correct polar pairs $(B,B^*)$ and $(C,C^*)$ to apply Proposition~\ref{pr:polarwiener}.
+Before we start the proof, we record to elementary lemmas from~\cite{HS2019}.

-First, let us state two lemmas that are probably well-known. \begin{lem}[{\cite[Lemma~4.3]{HS2019}} Additive structure of large Fourier coefficients] Let $\mu$ be a Borel probability measure on $\SL_d(\Z)$ and $\nu$ a Borel probability measure on $\Tbb^d$.
+\begin{lem}[{\cite[Lemma~4.3]{HS2019}} Additive structure of large Fourier coefficients] Let $\mu$ be a Borel probability measure on $\SL_d(\Z)$ and $\nu$ a Borel probability measure on $\Tbb^d$.
 If

 then for any integer $k \geq 1$, the set

 satisfies

 \end{lem}